Do colleges look at social media accounts of their applicants?

-You might think that you have kept all your intimate and proud moments private, but remember that a ‘friends of friends’ setting on Facebook are still visible to people you do not know, just because they know your friends.
-And if they end up resharing the same picture and making it public, then you cannot do much.
-The best way to know what strangers are viewing on your profile is to ask a friend to temporarily unfriend you and use their profile to check your wall.
+You might think that you have kept all your intimate and proud moments private, but remember the ‘friends of friends’ setting on Facebook.
+Your posts might still be visible to people you do not know, just because they know your friends.
+And if they end up resharing the same picture and making it public, you cannot do much.
+The best way to know what strangers are viewing on your profile is to ask a friend to temporarily unfriend you and use their profile to check your timeline.

 Highlight your strengths

-Apart from taking down the stuff that makes you look bad, also focus on adding new stuff that makes you look good. make sure your previous education and work experience are properly highlighted where necessary. if you were involved in any non-profit activity, like their pages and flaunt them on your wall.
-A free mobile app called ZeeMee can be useful to collate all your social profiles to create a portfolio you can share with Admissions Officers.
+Apart from taking down the stuff that makes you look bad, focus on adding stuff that makes you look good.
+Highlight your previous education and work experience where necessary.
+If you were involved in any non-profit activity, like their pages and flaunt them on your wall.
+A free mobile app called ZeeMee can be useful to collate all your social profiles and create a portfolio to share with admissions officers.

 Ask your parents

-Talk to your consultants if you have one
+Talk to your consultant (if you have one)

-If you have a consultant ask them to describe how they see you on your online profiles.
+If you have a consultant, ask them to describe how they see you on your online profiles.
 They will also be able to guide you to make your social profiles stronger.
-Here at iSchoolConnect, we try to ensure all students applying to US schools and universities have their best face forward on their social media profiles.
+At iSchoolConnect, we try to ensure all students applying to schools and universities have their best face forward on their social media profiles.
 Our Artificial Intelligence applications also provide help in making your profile stand out.
-You can always reach out to us if you have any study abroad questions!
-You can also take a look at our other blogs for more info.